aixoss/aix-puppet/README.md

    - <b>ensure</b> : to control flow of execution, this parameter can take two values, either
    <b>present</b> or <b>absent</b>.
 By default <b>present</b> is assumed.
    If set the <b>present</b>, suma command will be attempted so that what is set into parameters is
-    performed.
-   If set to <b>absent</b>, result of previous <b>present</b> run is clean : NIM lpp_source resource
-    is cleaned, and results of suma downloads is removed from disks.
+    performed : suma downloads accrding to prameters values. <br> If set to <b>absent</b>, result of previous <b>present</b> run is clean : NIM lpp_source resource is cleaned, and results of suma downloads is removed from disks.
    - <b>name</b> : not a mandatory property if you have only one 'download' clause in ./manifests/init.pp.
 Otherwise (multiple 'download' clauses), this property is necessary
-   to uniquely identify the download to be performed : you can have several 'download' clauses in ./manifests/init.pp, each of them being uniquely identified.
+   to uniquely identify the suma download to be performed : you can have several 'download' clauses in ./manifests/init.pp, each of them being uniquely identified.
    - <b>root</b> : root directory to store results of suma download.
-This root directory should reside on a file system separated from the one which hosts the system itself.
+This root directory should reside on a file system separated from the one which hosts the system itself, and preferably different from /tmp.
    This root directory needs to be large enough to contain system updates, and should be a exportable file system, so that NIM can build NIM lpp_source resource and perform a mount from the remote LPARs.
+   <i>Note : jfs jfs2 and others considerations to be added</i>
    - <b>type</b> : type of suma downloads.
-Three possible values : <b>SP</b> to suma download a service pack, i.e. what allows you to update from a XXXX-YY technical level to any service packs of this technical level. <b>TL</b> to suma download a technical level, so that you system gets updated to a new technical level. <b>Latest</b> to suma download the last service pack of a given technical level.
-A last possible value is possible : <b>Meta</b> but is reserved for internal use.
+Three possible values : <b>SP</b> to suma-download a service
+   pack, i.e. what allows you to update from a XXXX-YY technical level to any service packs of this technical level. <b>TL</b> to suma-download a technical level, so that you system gets updated to a new technical level. <b>Latest</b> to suma-download the last service pack of a given technical
+    level.
+A last value is possible : <b>Meta</b> but is reserved for internal use.
-   - <b>from</b> : parameter used to launch suma download command, containing the starting level of desired updates.
+   - <b>from</b> : parameter used to launch suma-download command, indicating the starting level of desired updates.
 For example by indicating <b>7100-01</b>, it means download contains everything to update from this <b>7100-01</b> technical level, or by indicating <b>100-01-02-1150</b>, it means download contains everything to update from this <b>7100-01-02-1150</b> service pack.
-   - <b>to</b> : parameter used to launch suma download command, containing the level of updates desired.
+   - <b>to</b> : parameter used to launch suma-download command, indicating the level of updates desired.
 For example by indicating <b>7100-03</b>, it means download contains everything to update up to this <b>7100-03</b> technical level, or  by indicating <b>7100-01-08-1642</b>, it means download contains everything to update up to this <b>7100-01-08-1642</b> service pack.